Commute.org

 Commute.org's programs, which it promotes through employer relationships as well as directly to commuters, “focus on reducing single occupancy vehicle travel in San Mateo County, particularly during peak commute hours.”
-The agency receives funding from the City/County Association of Governments of San Mateo County (C/CAG), the San Mateo County Transportation Authority, the Bay Area Air Quality Management District and the Metropolitan Transportation Commission.
+The agency receives funding from the City/County Association of Governments of San Mateo County (C/CAG), the San Mateo County Transportation Authority (SMCTA), the Bay Area Air District (BAAD), as well as private sector employers and property managers.

-As of 2019, Commute.org is certified as a Green Business and a Best Workplaces for Commuters.
+As of 2023, Commute.org is certified as a Green Business and a Best Workplaces for Commuters.

 Background

 Commute.org was founded in 2000.
 In 2016, the agency launched STAR (Support, Track and Reward), a web-based platform for managing commuter trip data and rewards, powered by the company RideAmigos.
 At the end of fiscal year 2019 there were over 12,000 commuters with STAR accounts, and a cumulative 700,000 trips had been logged on the platform since its launch.

 In March 2014, the Metropolitan Transportation Commission ratified Regulation 14, Rule 1, also known as the Bay Area Commuter Benefits Program.
-The Commuter Benefits Program, developed by the Bay Area Air Quality Management District, requires Bay Area employers with 50 or more full-time employees to register and offer commuter benefits to their employees.
+The Commuter Benefits Program, developed by the Bay Area Air District, requires Bay Area employers with 50 or more full-time employees to register and offer commuter benefits to their employees.
 One of Commute.org's roles is assisting employers in complying with the regulation.

 Other local projects that intersect with Commute.org's congestion reduction work include Caltrain electrification, the Highway 101 Managed Lanes project, and SamTrans’ Express Bus service.